Five reasons why Ukraine won't join NATO any time soon

-Kyiv reacted to Russia's annexation of four Ukrainian regions on Friday by announcing a surprise, fast-tracked bid to join the NATO military alliance.
+Kyiv reacted to Russia's annexation of four Ukrainian regions by announcing a surprise, fast-tracked bid to join the NATO military alliance.

 Existing members Poland, Romania, Slovakia, Czech Republic, Estonia, Latvia, Lithuania, Montenegro and North Macedonia back the bid.